 Spiders have two body parts – a cephalothorax (head) and abdomen, eight legs, six to eight eyes (arranged in pairs) and piercing/sucking mouthparts.
 What distinguishes spiders from other arachnids is an appendage at the base of the abdomen, called a spinneret, which is used for silk-making purposes.
 Pound for pound, spider silk is stronger than steel.
 Silk is used for housing, catching prey, reproduction and defense.

 Various species of spiders (like many insects) were thought to have been introduced to the U.S. by way of cargo ships from Europe, not as adult stowaways but rather as egg sacs in wooden crates.
-There are approximately 35,000 to 40,000 species of spiders worldwide, with about 300 of them calling Missouri home.
+There are approximately 35,000 to 40,000 species of spiders worldwide.
 Spiders range in size from microscopic to some species of tarantulas the size of a dinner plate.
 Spiders are an integral part of the ecosystem and have voracious appetites.
 On average, an adult male spider can maintain an unwanted insect population in an area equal to about one square acre of land.
-Species commonly found in Missouri are the yellow sac, wolf, funnel web (not the highly toxic specie found in Australia), orb weavers (which spin magnificent webs), brown recluse, black widow, tarantula (inhabiting primarily the central and southern part of the state) cellar, and jumping spiders.
+Species commonly found in our area are the yellow sac, wolf, funnel web (not the highly toxic specie found in Australia), orb weavers (which spin magnificent webs), brown recluse, black widow, tarantula (inhabiting primarily the central and southern part of the state) cellar, and jumping spiders.

 Most spider venom is not toxic to humans but a bite may cause discoloration or swelling.
 Spiders are capable of inflicting a painful bite, however rarely do so unless provoked.
 Spiders generally make a hasty retreat upon human approach.
 Avoid being bitten by following some simple guidelines.

 How to Avoid Spider Bites